carneybill/carneybill.github.io/content/blog/Whats-your-Martech-stack-look-like.md

 PII however is narrower in its scope toward footprint items like your name, address, birth date, Social Security number, financial information etc.

 It's difficult even typing that out but there is some good news.
-There are so many companies in the MarTech space and youll have an alternative in short order that will meet the rules.
+There are so many companies in the MarTech space and you'll have an alternative in short order that will meet the rules.